martin-sicho/genui-docker/README.md

 ### Setting up the Main Node

-Provided that you have already built or pulled the desired GenUI Docker image that you want to deploy (see *Quick Start*), you can run `docker-compose` to setup the *main node* like so:
+Provided that you have already built or pulled the desired GenUI Docker image (see *Quick Start*), you can run `docker-compose` to setup the *main node* like so:

 ```bash
 ./set_env.sh prod.env
 docker-compose -f docker-compose.yml -f docker-compose-node-main.yml up
 ```

 This will setup the web application, but no workers.
-Instead, we expose the required ports on the host so that workers on the network can connect to the running database and task queue containers.
+Instead, the required ports are exposed on the host so that workers on the network can connect to the running database and task queue containers.

 ### Setting up a Worker Node